ddarkCode/secrets/README.md

 # Project: Secrets

-This App is a Server Side Rendered Application built using react/expressjs and mongodb for database.
+Secrets is a Server Side Rendered Application built using react/expressjs and mongodb for database.

 # website: